nhjschulz/flashcontainer/README.md

     Generating GNU Linker script example.ld
     Done.

-The tools parses the example.xml parameter definition and converts it into
+The tools parses the example.xml parameter definition file and converts it into
 * Intel hex files for flashing
-* C/H for accessing the parameter in applications (H-File) and unittests (C-File)
+* C/H files for accessing the parameter in applications (H-File) and unittests (C-File)
 * GNU Linker script for generating parameter symbols at the flash adresses

 # Issues, Ideas And Bugs

 If you have further ideas or you found some bugs, great!
-Create a [issue](https://github.com/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.
+Create an [issue](https://github.com/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.

 ## License